gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/daemons.rst

 The first argument, `shared-secret` is the identity and the second argument, `create-window` is the payload.

-Let's see what the callback does:
+The callback simply creates a new window, as a demonstration of what could be done here.

 .. code-block:: python

-            if notification.sender_identity == "shared-secret":
-                if notification.payload == "create-window":
+        async def my_callback(match):
-                    await iterm2.Window.async_create()
+            await iterm2.Window.async_create(connection)

-First, it checks that the sender identity is correct.
-Next, it selects the action to perform based on the payload.
-This daemon only knows how to create windows, but a more sophisticated daemon could handle many different payloads.

 That's it for the callback.
 Let's see how we register for custom escape sequence notifications:

 .. code-block:: python

+        my_sequence = iterm2.CustomControlSequence(
+            connection=connection,
+            callback=my_callback,
+            identity="shared-secret",
+            regex=r'^create-window$')

-    await iterm2.notifications.async_subscribe_to_custom_escape_sequence_notification(connection, on_custom_esc)
+        await my_sequence.async_register()

-That's all you have to do to request that `on_custom_esc` be called any time a custom escape sequence is received in any session.
+That's all you have to do to request that `my_callback` be called any time a custom escape sequence is received in any session with the specified identity and a payload matching the regular expression `^create-window$`.

-This tells the `connection` to handle incoming messages until the passed-in future has its result set.
-The future will never have its result set, so the script will run until iTerm2 terminates.
+If you wanted the payload to take more information, such as the number of windows to create, you could use the regular expression matcher to capture that value in a capture group and retrieve it from the matcher in the callback.

+The control sequence remains registered even after `main` returns.

+Finally, we get to the last line of the script:

 .. code-block:: python

     iterm2.run_forever(main)

 This starts the script and keeps it running even after `main` returns so it can continue to process custom control sequences until iTerm2 terminates.
+This is what makes it a long-running daemon.

 Continue to the next section, :doc:`rpcs`.